 Not Enough Hot Water Available

-If you’re getting zero, or very little, hot water out of your tap, the issue could be the pilot light on your water heater unit.
+If you’re getting zero, or very little, hot water out of your tap, the problem could be the pilot light on your water heater unit.
 If you’re not familiar with how to investigate the pilot light, call in the experts to manage the problem.

 Water is Too Hot or Too Cold

-If your running water is either too hot or too cold, there is a reasonable chance that you have the incorrect size water heater to accommodate your living space and the number of people relying on hot water in your home.
+If your running water is either too hot or too cold, there is a reasonable chance that you have the incorrect size water heater to accommodate your living space and the number of people using hot water in your home.
 If a gas water heater is undersized, the system will break down in a shorter period of time.

 Age of Your Water Heater